Decomps for Dummies

 If she starts cold with no problems, but CONSISTENTLY has labored starting while hot, then the charging system should be checked.
 A grounding rectifier can actually discharge your battery while you ride.
 The battery can somewhat recover while sitting, so it may well start the bike while its cold, but then not be able to start it after only a few miles of riding.

-If everything on the bike seems to be in perfect order, and you OCCASIONALLY have a labored start, or no-start, for no apparent reason, and with no perceived pattern, then very likely, the rear decomp cam is loose.
+If everything on the bike seems to be in perfect order, and you OCCASIONALLY have a labored start, or no-start, for no apparent reason, and with no perceived pattern, then very likely, the rear decomp cam is loose or lagging behind.
 A good test for this is to place the bike in second or third gear when it won't crank, and push it backwards a few inches while in gear, then try again.
-If it starts then, you definately have a loose rear cam.
+If it starts then, you definitely have a loose rear cam.
 Pushing the bike backwards while in gear moves the rear piston back off its compression stroke enough to give the system a running start at it when you push the button.
 This will only happen when the rear cylinder stops on its compression stroke.
 Therefore, it seems impossible to predict when it won't start.
 Might be cold, might be hot, might only happen once today, but maybe three times tomorrow...This occasional no-start is the prime indicator that the problem lies with the rear decomp cam.
 (If the front cam were out of adjustment, it would NEVER start properly, as both cams would then be off their specs.)

 WHAT'S THE PROBLEM?: